Kundestyrt-prosjekt-2024/TieToEvry_project/README.md

 ## Running the app

 **IMPORTANT** - In order to run the app, you need the API keys to our database.
 Contact andretan@stud.ntnu.no for these, or if you experience any troubles during set-up.
-Store them in a .env variable, in the format of .env.example
+Store them in a .env file, in the format of .env.example

 To run the app in development mode, follow these steps: